MachineLemonade/docs/v0.8/ee-rbac.md

 ---
-title: "Assigning Access Roles"
+title: "User Roles and Permissions"
 description: "Using RBAC with Astronomer"
 date: 2019-05-28T00:00:00.000Z
 slug: "ee-rbac"
 ---

-Astronomer v0.9.0 and beyond running supports role based access control (RBAC).
+Astronomer v0.9 and beyond supports role based access control (RBAC), allowing you to configure varying levels of access across all Users within your Workspace.

-The Astronomer image comes bundled with an astronomer-security-manager package that connects permissions between Houston (the Astronomer API) and Airflow's built in RBAC.
-Within a Workspace, you can now designate users a variety of permissions at the deployment-level.
+The Astronomer image comes bundled with an astronomer-security-manager package that connects permissions between Houston (the Astronomer API) and Airflow's built-in RBAC.

+For details on how those levels of permission are defined and how to leverage them on both Astronomer and Airflow, read the guidelines below.

 ## Overview

-Astronomer supports three levels of Workspace roles: Admin, Editor, and Viewer.
+Astronomer supports three levels of Workspace roles:

+- Admin
+- Editor
+- Viewer

+Each of these roles maps to a combination of permissions to both Astronomer and Airflow itself.

+### View Roles

 To view roles within a Workspace, navigate to the `Users` tab.

 ![Users](https://assets2.astronomer.io/main/docs/astronomer-ui/users_permissions.png)

+### Edit Roles

 If you're a Workspace Admin, you can edit permissions by clicking into a user.